-Develop the skills you’ll need to lead and manage teams, identifying and putting into practice innovative solutions to construction- related problems.
-Our course is accredited by the Chartered Institute of Building (CIOB) and the Royal Institution of Chartered Surveyors (RICS).
+Develop the skills you'll need to lead and manage teams, identifying and putting into practice innovative solutions to construction-related problems.
+Our courses are accredited by the Chartered Institute of Building (CIOB) and the Royal Institution of Chartered Surveyors (RICS).

 With an emphasis on construction and projects you’ll gain the key skills necessary to choose between a variety of management roles in the construction sector.

 The practical emphasis in our specialist modules gives you the confidence and encouragement needed to develop your own management style.

 By the time you graduate, you’ll have a complete understanding of the role of the construction manager throughout the whole construction process.

 You’ll be well prepared for a broad range of careers related to building, civil engineering, the built environment and the support of building users.
 From managing new building projects or existing building stock, to design and production or providing specialist services, you’ll have plenty of career choices.
 You’re also in the perfect position to continue your academic career and move up to our Built Environment PhD.

 We’ll assess you through a combination of assignments, case studies, examinations, group work and presentations.

 The Faculty of Science & Technology is one of the largest of five faculties at Anglia Ruskin University.
 Whether you choose to study with us full- or part-time, on campus or at a distance, there’s an option whatever your level – from a foundation degree, to a BSc, MSc, PhD or professional doctorate.

 Whichever course you pick, you’ll gain the theory and practical skills needed to progress with confidence.
 Join us and you could find yourself learning in the very latest laboratories or on field trips or work placements with well-known and respected companies.
 You may even have the opportunity to study abroad.